*Updated July 11, 2024

 - Refrigerator

-Here’s How You Store Fresh Herbs:
+How to Store Fresh Herbs

 - Screw the lid on tight.

-- Place the jar of herbs in the refrigerator.
+- Tuck the jar into the refrigerator.

 That’s it!
+Truly.

-Why Does This Method Work So Well?
+Why This Method Works

-À bientôt!
+À bientôt,

 This is such a great idea!
 What a great way to keep them accessible & ready for cooking!